 Seeing boats blowing up does focus the mind somewhat.
 I geared up by finishing the NASA gas alarm install, putting the batteries in my Honeywell gas detector wand, and spraying all the joints in my fit out liberally with leak testing fluid.

 To my shock, I found no leaks anywhere.
-Biting the bullet, I turned the gas valve on to the Propex, checked for leaks again, and then turned the header on.
+Biting the bullet, I turned the gas valve on to the Propex, checked for leaks again, and then turned the heater on.
 After two or three purges, the heater fired up and once it had got going warm air flooded into the saloon.
 A job well done!
 Now finally to get the professional gas professionals in to pressure test the whole set up.

 Finally, once again, I am not a Gas Safe engineer, I am an IT manager.
 Any information you take and employ from the above is your own responsibility.
 Any work you undertake on your boat, get tested professionally and take any advice they give you.